Domestic USA Free Shipping on Retail Orders over $120

 Latin American Landrace

 Latin American landrace cannabis varieties offer a diverse range of flavors, aromas, and effects, reflecting the rich biodiversity of the region, and the terroir effects garnered from local soils and various formative forces; from climatic factors, to unique water sources, and so on .
 These varieties have evolved naturally over centuries, adapting to the specific climates, altitudes, and soil conditions found throughout Latin America.
-They hold historical and cultural significance, being deeply intertwined with indigenous traditions and rituals.
+These strains hold historical and cultural significance and intertwine deeply with indigenous traditions and rituals.

-Cannabis was likely introduced to Latin America during the period of European colonization, which began in the late 15th century.
+European colonization likely introduced cannabis to Latin America, starting in the late 15th century.
 As European powers explored and settled in the region, they brought various plants from their homelands, including cannabis.
 The exact timeframe and circumstances of cannabis introduction to different parts of Latin America can vary.

 The Spanish and Portuguese colonizers played major roles in spreading cannabis across the continent.
-Spanish conquistadors, for example, were known to have brought hemp seeds, which are a non-psychoactive variety of cannabis, to the Americas for various purposes, such as fiber production.
-The hemp plant was highly valued for its durable fibers, which were used in making ropes, sails, and other products essential to maritime exploration and trade.
+Spanish conquistadors brought hemp seeds, a non-psychoactive variety of cannabis, to the Americas.
+They used these seeds for various purposes, including fiber production.
+People highly valued the hemp plant for its durable fibers.
+They used these fibers to make ropes, sails, and other essential products for maritime exploration and trade.

 It’s important to note that though Europeans introduced new varieties, cannabis had already been in use in different regions of the Americas prior to European arrival.
-Indigenous cultures had their own long-standing relationships with native plant species, and some evidence suggests that cannabis was cultivated and utilized for various purposes by indigenous peoples.
+Indigenous cultures had long-standing relationships with native plant species.
+Evidence suggests that they cultivated and used cannabis for various purposes.

 Over time, as Latin America went through societal changes due to European colonization, the use and cultivation of cannabis in the region evolved and intertwined with local traditions, customs, and cultures.
 Today, Latin America remains a significant producer of cannabis, both for industrial purposes and as a source of various strains and varieties valued by the global cannabis community.